simku22/simku22/README.md

   ✌ Hey!
 I'm Simon.
 </h3>

-<h3> I'm a freshman at the University of Washington studying Information Technology (Software Development & Information Architecture). 👨‍💻 </h3>
+<h3> I'm a sophomore at the University of Washington studying Information Technology (Software Development & Information Architecture). 👨‍💻 </h3>

 <h3> I'm currently exploring coursework and projects in data visualization and data engineering as I gear up for research and work this upcoming year. 🦾 </h3>